-My Grades will be updated with recent work when it is evaluated.
-Your course grade is the average all labs.
-You must participate in the class content before answering the questions that determine your score, and also contribute to discussions about the work.
+- Assignments under Course Content is where you submit your work for the week by answering the questions asked there.
+Each assignment is due before Monday midnight of the week following the topic. - Week One to ... entries are for each week of the semester with the topic and content for that week.
+Usually they will take you to our class web server. - Gradebook will be updated by Blackboard with assessments of recent work when it is evaluated.
+Your course grade is the average of all labs.
+You must participate in the class content before answering the questions that determine your score, and also contribute occasionally to discussions about the assignments.
 Be sure to stay active in the class by participating in the class website and submitting your work on time for assessment weekly.